 Safeguarding is everyone's responsibility.
 The following staff have specific responsibility for safeguarding and child protection.

-- Linsey Cavell (Headteacher) Designated Safeguarding Lead
+- Linsey Cavell (Headteacher) Deputy DSL

 - Sarah Conway (Pastoral Support Manager) Deputy DSL